Verifying your access…

 The first name of the person making this Will.
 We use it only to personalise your guide, for example "Prepared for Jim".

-A Digital Asset Adviser is someone with bitcoin/technical knowledge who can help your Executor with the recovery process.
-They have no legal authority; they're a practical helper.
+A Digital Asset Adviser is someone with bitcoin or technical knowledge who can help your Executor with the recovery process.
+They have no legal authority; they are a practical helper.
 This could be a trusted bitcoiner friend or another adviser.

 About your Will